Skrapion/skrapion.github.io/content/posts/whitehorse-road-trip-day-17.md

 ---
-title: Whitehorse Road Trip Day 16
+title: Whitehorse Road Trip Day 17
-description: Day sixteen of our cross-country journey to our new home in Whitehorse
+description: Day seventeen of our cross-country journey to our new home in Whitehorse
-date: 2018-06-26
+date: 2018-06-27
 tags: [photography]
 parent: whitehorse-road-trip
 pics: